davetron5000/tdd_cli_talk/demo/demo_03_error_handling.md

         Given an empty directory "/tmp/dotfiles"
         When I run `fullstop /tmp/dotfiles`
         Then the exit status should not be 0
-        And the output should not contain a backtrace expected "fatal: repository '/tmp/dotfiles' does not exist\n/Users/davec/Projects/tdd_talk/fullstop/17/lib/fullstop/cli.rb:14:in `main': Problem checking out /tmp/dotfiles into /tmp/fakehome/dotfiles (RuntimeError)\n\tfrom /Users/davec/Projects/tdd_talk/fullstop/17/bin/fullstop:22:in `<main>'\n" not to include "`<main>'"
+        And the stderr should not contain a backtrace expected "fatal: repository '/tmp/dotfiles' does not exist\n/Users/davec/Projects/tdd_talk/fullstop/17/lib/fullstop/cli.rb:14:in `main': Problem checking out /tmp/dotfiles into /tmp/fakehome/dotfiles (RuntimeError)\n\tfrom /Users/davec/Projects/tdd_talk/fullstop/17/bin/fullstop:22:in `<main>'\n" not to include "`<main>'"
           Diff:
           @@ -1,2 +1,4 @@